CyberFlameGO/svnpython/Doc/library/email.parser.rst

-Message object structures can be created in one of two ways: they can be created from whole cloth by instantiating :class:`~email.message.Message` objects and stringing them together via :meth:`attach` and :meth:`set_payload` calls, or they can be created by parsing a flat text representation of the email message.
+Message object structures can be created in one of two ways: they can be created from whole cloth by instantiating :class:`Message` objects and stringing them together via :meth:`attach` and :meth:`set_payload` calls, or they can be created by parsing a flat text representation of the email message.

 The :mod:`email` package provides a standard parser that understands most email document structures, including MIME documents.
-You can pass the parser a string or a file object, and the parser will return to you the root :class:`~email.message.Message` instance of the object structure.
+You can pass the parser a string or a file object, and the parser will return to you the root :class:`Message` instance of the object structure.
 For simple, non-MIME messages the payload of this root object will likely be a string containing the text of the message.
 For MIME messages, the root object will return ``True`` from its :meth:`is_multipart` method, and the subparts can be accessed via the :meth:`get_payload` and :meth:`walk` methods.

 There are actually two parser interfaces available for use, the classic :class:`Parser` API and the incremental :class:`FeedParser` API.
 The classic